QuantumAlchemist03/BSL-Fingerspelling-Recognizer/README.md

 ## 📈 Training & Evaluation

 The model was trained for **10 epochs** with early stopping.
-Below is a summary of training progress:
+Below is a summary of the training progress:

 ```plaintext
 Epoch 1/10: accuracy=0.02 → val_accuracy=0.08